-If you have experienced food poisoning, contact 311 or email email@example.com.
+If you have experienced food poisoning, contact 311 or email [email protected].
 Or contact Gastrobusters at 416-392-7411.
-This confidential service give the City opportunity to address potential health risks.
+This confidential service gives the City an opportunity to address potential health risks.
 This service is available Monday through Friday 8:30am-4:30pm.
 To report a public health emergency after hours and on statutory holidays, call 311 (416-392-2489) and ask for the on-call Public Health Manager.

 Please use DineSafe TO to check on health inspections across the city.